bassy1992/wacce/wacebackend/RAILWAY_SETUP.md

    - Click "New Project"
    - Select "Deploy from GitHub repo"
    - Choose your repository
-   - Set root directory to `wacebackend`
+   - **Important**: Keep root directory as default (Railway will use the root-level configuration files)

 2. **Add PostgreSQL Database**
    - In your Railway project dashboard